-On node2, you must configure at least one LCP for each library that is already configured on node1.
-Use the same library name, and the LCP instance name will automatically reflect node2 name (for example, for the 1700a library, the LCP instance name on node1 is 1700a@node1 and the LCP instance name on node2 will be 1700a@node2).
+On node2, you must configure at least one LCP for each library that is already configured on node1:

+- When asked for the name of the device, use the same library name that was used on node1.
+The LCP instance name will automatically reflect node2 name (for example, for the 1700a library, the LCP instance name on node1 is 1700a@node1 and the LCP instance name on node2 will be 1700a@node2). - When prompted with Library 'libname' already exists in OpenVault catalog; create LCP anyway?, respond yes.